sanskrit-lexicon/COLOGNE/enhancements/code/readme.md

 This may be used in Windows operating system as a functional equivalent of the *xmllint* utility of Linux operating systems.

+### dictionary_init.sh
+This downloads a 'working environment' for a given dictionary.
+The downloads are from aws blobs.

+I suggest you do the following as preparation.
+In your server path  (e.g., \c\xampp\htdocs\),  make a 'cologne' directory.
+Cd into this 'cologne' directory.
+Then  (using a bash syntax -- I use git-bash for Windows under Windows 10):
+`sh dictionary_init.sh mw`

+This will create  an 'mw' directory  (\c\xampp\htdocs\cologne\mw) and three subdirectories:
+* \c\xampp\htdocs\cologne\mw\orig  the digitizations; latest form is mw.txt
+* \c\xampp\htdocs\cologne\mw\pywork  All the programs used for various updates to mw.txt; also logic for making mw.xml See readme_update.sh  for the current instructions for updating or correcting
+* \c\xampp\htdocs\cologne\mw\web   This contains the display programs

+This could be modified to just download the 'web' directory, which is the only part needed for displays.